amirardalan/amirardalan.com/README.md

 SPOTIFY_CLIENT_SECRET=
 SPOTIFY_REFRESH_TOKEN=
 ```
 Add additional local environment variables as needed.
-Create a version of this for your staging and production environments as needed, these are usually stored on your server.
+You can set up test tokens, deploy hooks, etc. locally and create seprate versions of this file with staging and/or production values (usually stored on your server).

 2. Install depencies by running `yarn`